 “I’m sorry.
 I mean, I should have known not to scare you just yet, but I couldn’t leave you unconscious next to the table.”
 She was a few feet away from me, wings carefully folded behind her back, and her hands outstretched in a sign of peace.

 I winced.
-She seemed to be waiting for me to speak, but my words felt like a dream, as I focused on her glistening eyes.
+She seemed to be waiting for me to speak, but my words felt like those thick words spoken in a dream, as I focused on her glistening eyes.
 “I am alright.”

-I knew all too well the lifeless gray of Livyahak eyes.
+I knew all too well the lifeless gray of livyahak eyes.
 I had never seen eyes with such color.
-But I had to focus on what I knew: all Livyahak were cruel.
+But I had to focus on what I knew: all livyahak were cruel.
 As children, they tortured those who were doomed to die and they delighted in killing.
 As adults, they took pleasure in bringing pain to anyone weaker than themselves.
-No Livyahak could be different; I needed to find a place where I could defend myself before the one with the azure eyes turned on me.
+No livyahak was any different; I needed to find a place where I could defend myself before the one with the blue eyes focused on me.

 Trying to stand up, I attempted to find a more defensible position than submissive sitting, but yelling, I collapsed after rising only a few inches.
 Biting my mouth to keep the tears away, I had no other option but to lie there, helpless, in the care of one who would kill me.

 Blinking away the salty drops which began to form, I tried to protest, but there was nothing I could do.
-I could never be an Azaz.
+I could never be a Rav.
 I was too weak.
 With an audible gasp, I released some of the tension which had been holding my body together like a spring ready to fire.
-Perhaps there was some kindness in this Livyahak, but I dreaded hoping.
-Maybe I could get answers to some of my questions before this Livyahak turned on me, too.
+Perhaps there was some kindness in this livyahak, but I dreaded hoping.
+Maybe I could get answers to some of my questions before this livyahak turned on me, too.

 “W-will it happen again?”
-This Livyahak girl was most likely an enemy and cruel like the rest, but she seemed nice enough for the moment, and all I wanted to know was if I would be harmed again.
+This livyahak girl was most likely an enemy and cruel like the rest, but all I wanted to know was if I would be harmed again.
 The torture did not make sense.

-“Do the Azazs have to go through this?”
+“Do the Ravs have to go through this?”

-I sighed.
-The Azazs were always better, but at least they had to go through the same things.
-Staring at the Livyahak next to me, I observed her mess of blonde-red hair and freckles, and once again, I came back to her strange eyes.
+The Ravs were always better, but at least they had to go through the same things.
+Staring at the livyahak next to me, I observed her mess of blonde-red hair and freckles, and once again, I came back to her strange eyes.
 Not only were they blue, but they seemed to sparkle as if there was more light shining on them.
 I hoped she would not turn on me yet.
 “Why are your eyes blue?”

-Twitching my mouth, I puckered my lips, though I did remain still.
-“But we’re Livyahaks.
+Twitching my mouth, I puckered my lips, though I remain still.
+“But we’re livyahaks.
 That doesn’t make sense.
 I can see that your eyes are blue and that their eyes are that awful gray.”